kubernetes-sigs/cloud-provider-azure/docs/e2e-tests.md

     export K8S_AZURE_LOCATION=
     ```

-3. Build custom image
-    Build a custom image and push it to a testing repository.
+3. Build a custom image and push it to a testing repository.
     ```
-    K8S_AZURE_IMAGE_REPOSITORY=<username> make image
+    IMAGE_REGISTRY=<username> make image
     docker push <username>/azure-cloud-controller-manager:<image_version>
     ```

 4. Deploy a cluster and run smoke test

+    Note that 'k8s-azure e2e' command will delete the cluster as last running step.
+To skip that, add parameter '-cskipcleanup=1' or set environment variable 'K8S_AZURE_SKIPCLEANUP=1'.

     ```
     source <TestProfile>
     CLUSTER_NAME=<ClusterName>